Hillsdale College

 Why Study Military History and Strategy at Hillsdale College?

 Hillsdale College’s founding Articles of Association acknowledge that “sound learning” is required to preserve “the inestimable blessings resulting from the prevalence of civil and religious liberty.”
 Threats to liberty, self-government, and the rule of law are ever-present in the world today.
-By providing an education in the study of war and strategy, Hillsdale strives to prepare undergraduates and educate the public to defend and preserve those “inestimable blessings” of liberty in a world that continues to ignore the lessons of the past.
+We believe that by restoring the study of military history and strategy to its rightful place in a liberal education, we can also prepare the next generation of Americans for self-government in foreign affairs.